Reviews: THE 50TH ANNIVERSARY BLU RAY SET

 And then the Blu-rays.
 I only had the DVDs up until now -- I resisted upgrading, initially because the Blu-rays didn't have the Pixley book, then this year because I knew a new set was coming.
 For that reason I can't tell if these are new transfers or not, though I doubt it.
 They do look excellent -- when I saw Network's new transfers on DVD I was stunned and these HD versions look even more convincing and solid, particularly on tricky episodes like Dance of the Dead and Once Upon A Time.
 They even have actual subtitles, something the old sets never did.
 A second subtitle track gives text commentaries on all episodes, noting things like filming dates, script changes, actors' other appearances, music cues and so on.
 This is something Doctor Who fans are well acquainted with and are a great addition here.
 They're relevant and, in the case of repeated elements like the opening titles or stock footage, split across several episodes so we get a very deep level of detail over the whole set.
 This sort of background trivia isn't for everyone but I love this sort of thing so I was delighted.
 Overall, I've never seen the series looking so good.

 There are a good number of all-new extras in the set, mainly the film, "In My Mind".
 This is the set's big selling point and it's well worth your time -- it tells the story of Chris Rodley as he was assigned to get an interview with Patrick McGoohan to be shown after the then-new Channel 4 finished their repeat run of The Prisoner back in 1984 (my first experience of the show).
 In bulk it consists of the first, unused interview session plus some analysis from people who knew Patrick well, advancing some interesting points that I won't spoil here.
 It's an excellent film and I watched it twice in one day.
 The film sits on disc six of the set and there are unused portions of the interviews from the film as extras on this disc.
 Interestingly, the disc is also available separately if you just want the film and you have the existing Blu-rays already.
-Likewise all the other extras are on disc one so a 4-disc bare-bones Blu-ray set will doubtless be issued later.
+All the other extras are on disc one or disc five so a 4-disc bare-bones Blu-ray set will doubtless be issued later.

-Those other extras on disc one are:
+Those other extras on disc one or disc five are:

 > Some historical films of Portmeirion, one from 1939 as development got moving and a couple of "golly wow" reports from Pathé News.